hpssjellis/gitpod-wasm-emscripten-binaryen/demofiles/README.md

-I am just going to dump c and cpp files here that seem to work.
+I am just going to dump .c and .cpp files for me to test and hopefully keep here if they work.